 Applying for permission to use an OUP Children's or Educational Publication via this Website

-Please contact Connie Robertson (email@example.com) if you are applying for permission to use an extract or illustration from an Oxford University Press Children's or Educational Book.
+Please contact our permissions department (EDUK.email@example.com) if you are applying for permission to use an extract or illustration from an Oxford University Press Children's or Educational Book.
 You may use the Form provided if helpful.

 Please note that in some cases we are not the copyright holder of the extract or work we publish.
 This is particularly the case with anthologies of poems, collections of stories, and for photographs used in our books.
 In these cases please check the acknowledgments page (if there is one) or the credits given in the imprint/ copyright page where the relevant details will be given.